 In our book, along with contributors from the US and Europe we make a modest attempt to promote a common media literacy amongst those concerned or affected by hate content online.
 We do that by trying to analyse what far-right activists do online, how they do it and why.
 We also debate and advocate measures that civil society might undertake to counter the far-right’s growth.
 Our book works on the premise that politics and culture are inter-dependent, just as the online and offline spheres have become.
 Interventions in one can have effects in the other, so civil society needs a holistic post-digital playbook of its own if there is to be any hope of pushing back the rightwards pressure.

-Mr Maik Fielitz is an Early Career Fellow at CARR, and a Research Associate at Institute for Peace Studies and Security Policy at the University of Hamburg.
+Mr Maik Fielitz is a Doctoral Fellow at CARR, and a Research Associate at Institute for Peace Studies and Security Policy at the University of Hamburg.
 See his profile here.

 © Maik Fielitz.
 Views expressed on this website are individual contributors and do not necessarily reflect that of the Centre for Analysis of the Radical Right (CARR).
 We are pleased to share previously unpublished materials with the community under creative commons license 4.0 (Attribution-NoDerivatives).